 - Charleston Marriott: Nestled next to Brittlebank Park on the banks of the Ashly River, the Marriott offers a modern high-rise alternative to the quaint historical hotels throughout town.
 The 50,000 square feet of flexible meeting space makes a perfect venue for your next event, Saffire Restaurant and Bar offers an eclectic mix of causal cuisine, and the rooftop Aqua Terrace lounge is the perfect place to watch the sunset over the Ashley.

 Whether you'll be renting a car in Charleston or you plan to rely on bikes, cabs, and hotel shuttles to get around, get ready to get going.
-There's so much to do and see, you won't want to miss a second.
+There's so much to do and see, and, as a wise wanderer, you want to breathe it all in.
 A car will be handy when crossing the Arthur Ravenel Jr. Bridge to take in the stunning views.
-You won't need a car to enjoy Charleston's historic district, considered one of the country's most architecturally significant.
+You won't need a vehicle to enjoy Charleston's historic district, considered one of the country's most architecturally significant neighborhoods.
 From cobblestone streets to colorful, genteel antebellum mansions, in Charleston you'll be surrounded by history.
 Be sure to hop a ferry to Fort Sumter and the Charles Towne Landing State Historic Site, and visit the gardens at Magnolia Plantation.
-And if you enjoy golf or tennis, be sure to visit the country's first golf club or practice your backhand here in the country's "Best Tennis Town."
+And if you enjoy golf or tennis, be sure to schedule a tee-time at the country's first golf club or practice your backhand at the country's "Best Tennis Town."

 Festivals and Events